vlad17/princeton-cos418-review/unit-0-map-reduce/README.md

 Notes:

 * Master SPOF
 * Pre-emptive re-launch of tasks when slow or non-responsive.
 This is what requires blocked execution mentioned above for correctness.
-Similarly, the atomic rename is necessary for handling redundant reducers.
+Similarly, the atomic rename is necessary for handling redundant reducers
-* `O(MR)` state on master.
+* `O(MR)` state on master
-* Output stored in `R` separate files.
+* Output stored in `R` separate files
+* Partial aggregation possible with combiner phase
+* Stragglers (slow nodes or nodes with a lot of work to do) lengthen execution duration